Amir Taheri: Khomeni quotation

 In 2007, Rudy Giuliani campaign adviser Norman Podhoretz wrote an article in Commentary magazine called "The Case for Bombing Iran," which included the following quotation (allegedly from Ayatollah Khomeini): "We do not worship Iran, we worship Allah.
 For patriotism is another name for paganism.
 I say let this land [Iran] burn.
-I say let this land go up in smoke, provided Islam emerges triumphant in the rest of the world."
+Let this land go up in smoke, provided Islam emerges triumphant in the rest of the world."
 The quotation, which was later repeated by Podhoretz on the PBS NewsHour, and by Michael Ledeen in National Review, surprised Bakhash, who had never heard it before and found it out of character for Khomeni.
-Bakhash traced the quotation back to a book by Taheri, and reported that "no one can find the book Taheri claimed as his source in the Library of Congress or a search of Persian works in libraries worldwide.
+Bakhash traced the quotation back to a book by Taheri and reported that "no one can find the book Taheri claimed as his source in the Library of Congress or a search of Persian works in libraries worldwide.
 The statement itself can't be found in databases and published collections of Khomeini statements and speeches."

 Javad Zarif accusations

 Dwight Simpson of San Francisco State University and Kaveh Afrasiabi have written that Taheri and his publisher Eliana Benador fabricated false stories in the New York Post in 2005 where Taheri identified Iran's UN ambassador Javad Zarif as one of the students involved in the 1979 seizure of hostages at the US Embassy in Tehran.
-Zarif was Simpson's teaching assistant and a graduate student in the Department of International Relations of San Francisco State University at the time.
+Zarif was Simpson's teaching assistant and a graduate student in the Department of International Relations of San Francisco State University.

-Hoax of Hanging of gay teenager in Isfahan
+Hoax of Hanging of Gay Teenagers in Isfahan

-In July 2015, days after the signing of the Joint Comprehensive Plan of Action, Taheri tweeted that "14-year-old Akbar Zargarzadeh hanged from tree in Islamic boys' camp after camp's mullah accused him of being gay deserving death."
-Shortly afterwards, American LGBT activist Scott Long contacted Iranian queer organizations and Persian-speaking people, and found out that Taheri's claim was a hoax.
+In July 2015, days after the signing of the Joint Comprehensive Plan of Action, Taheri tweeted that "14-year-old Akbar Zargarzadeh hanged from a tree in Islamic boys' camp after camp's mullah accused him of being gay deserving death."
+Shortly afterward, American LGBT activist Scott Long contacted Iranian queer organizations and Persian-speaking people, and found out that Taheri's claim was a hoax.